Wedding of Prince Felipe and Letizia Ortiz: Groom

 Felipe wore the Great Tag suit of the Army.
 The Emblem of the Infantry weapon was embroidered on the neck with golden thread, and in the cuffs were the badges corresponding to his use as Commander.
 The Prince also wore the Collar of the Order of the Golden Fleece.
 The Fleece or Vellocino hung from the necklace in enameled gold.
 He also carried the Grand Cross of the Necklace of the Order of Carlos III and the sky blue sash.
 Felipe also wore the Great Crosses of Military, Naval and Aeronautical Merit.

 Guests

-The official guest list of the wedding was not made public but, according to the Prince in January 2004, there were between 1200 and 1400 guests.

 The first invitations began to be sent in April 2004, consisting of three different letters.
 One of them signed by the Royals, another by the Chief of the Royal Household and another by the parents of the bride.

 All letters were sent in English.
 The letter signed by the Chief of the Royal Household invited attendees to the religious ceremony at the Cathedral of Almudena on 22 May at 11:00 am.
 The letter signed by the Royals invites the attendees to the banquet held on the same day at 14:30.
 The letter signed by the bride's parents was limited to saying that they participate in the wedding.